Reclaimed style more than a passing fad

 Salvaged floor planks can be used in so many ways.
 If you have the tools to join planks together to make wider boards, by using a Kreg Pockethole Jig or Biscuit Joiner for example, you have a wider scope of projects that can be made using planks.

 Use reclaimed Oregon Pine or other hardwood floor planks to make your own unique wood furniture at a fraction of the cost to buy new.
 Making your own furniture using reclaimed wood also allows you to design custom pieces to fit into any space.

-There are various sources for reclaimed wood; enter the search term 'reclaimed wood south africa' and you will be given pages of options to buy reclaimed wood at reasonable prices.
+There are various sources for reclaimed wood; pop onto your favourite search engine, enter the search term 'reclaimed wood south africa' and you will be given pages of options to buy reclaimed wood at reasonable prices.